RicoHageman/Google-Spreadsheet-Spark-integration/README.md

 <br /><b>Note: Remember not to share this token with anybody!</b>

 2. Add the required variable names, as named as the particle variable, in the <i>variables</i> array.
+<br /><b>Note: Currently, up to 10 cloud variables may be defined and each variable name is limited to a maximum of 12 characters.</b>